goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 The following variables are available to Kerberos source property mappings:

 -   `principal`: a Python string containing the Kerberos principal.
 For example `alice@REALM.COMPANY` or `HTTP/authentik.company@REALM.COMPANY`.

+## Troubleshooting

+You can start authentik with the `KRB5_TRACE=/dev/stderr` environment variable for Kerberos to print errors in the logs.